Chart Color Schemes

 Kincumber displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in Kincumber, as per the latest Census, comprised 65.6% houses and 34.3% other dwellings.
-In comparison, Sydney metro had 74.2% houses and 25.9% other dwellings.
-Home ownership in Kincumber was at 39.0%, with mortgaged dwellings at 39.3% and rented ones at 21.7%.
-The median monthly mortgage repayment was $2,085, below Sydney metro's average of $2,150.
-Median weekly rent in Kincumber was $400, matching Sydney metro's figure.
-Nationally, Kincumber's mortgage repayments were higher at $2,085 compared to the Australian average of $1,863, while rents were also higher at $400 versus the national figure of $375.
+The latest Census evaluation of dwelling structures in Kincumber showed 65.6% houses and 34.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 74.2% houses and 25.9% other dwellings.
+Home ownership in Kincumber was at 39.0%, with mortgaged dwellings at 39.3% and rented dwellings at 21.7%.
+The median monthly mortgage repayment in the area was $2,085, lower than Sydney metro's average of $2,150.
+The median weekly rent figure for Kincumber was $400, matching Sydney metro's figure but higher than the national average of $375.
+Nationally, Kincumber's mortgage repayments were significantly higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing